Who Killed Dick Caldwell?

 then you might feel completely out of place on Dick's tours.
 And if you are at the breakfast room by 7am eager to get the day started and Dick and the others start filtering in at 9, bleary eyed and unable to consume anything but coffee and aspirin you might start thinking that maybe this tour is not for me.

 So what do you do?
 That depends on the type of person you are.
 If you are the understanding type then you might say to yourself that obviously I am not the kind of person who can battle Nazis while searching for the Ark of the Covenant, especially if my entire team and our leader are hungover or still drunk.
 You are paying by the day so you leave, take the bus back to Athens and maybe go to Santorini.
-If you are the rigid and fearful type and have no idea how to get to Athens
+If you are the rigid and fearful type and have no idea how to

 and Santorini and too terrified of Dick to ask you may decide to stay with the group and either build resentment or succumb and eventually become one of 'them'.
 Or maybe there are others in the group who feel the way you do and you conspire to overthrow Dick and make the tour the way you want it to be.
 Or maybe you just pretend that all is normal, suffer in silence and when you get home complain on Tripadvisor so nobody else suffers the same fate.